 Therapists who follow the disease model of addiction understand the condition to be a brain disorder.
 As such, it has physical symptoms.
 You experience this struggle when trying to overcome a psychological and physical dependence on a drug.
+These symptoms can range from mildly unpleasant to unbearable discomfort.
 However, what are your options?

 Understanding Physical Dependence

 If you experience withdrawal symptoms when quitting a drug, you’ve likely formed a physical dependence.
 For example, you may experience headaches when you quit drinking caffeine.
 Your body has come to rely on the substance.
 When you withhold it, the body reacts to the sudden loss of the chemicals.

 Of course, a caffeine headache is benign.
 The withdrawal symptoms associated with other drugs, such as alcohol or opioid painkillers, are far more dangerous.
 A physical addiction convinces your body that it needs the substance to stay alive.
 In the case of alcohol, you might be dealing with seizures and severe nerve jitters.